mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^80) VVVIILISILLIISS
-The Society has openly imperialist aspirations, and is currently working to create a ‘Federation of Arden’ from businesses and shipping lines.
+The Society has openly imperialist aspirations, and is currently working to create a 'Federation of Arden' from businesses and shipping lines.
 In time this federation will, its members hope, include the governments of nearby worlds.
 Although the project is in its infancy already the Federation has major business assets on